Dr. Nelson plans to admit a new graduate student for the Fall 2023 semester pending approval of funding.

 Should I email you to express my interest in applying to your lab?

 Your decision to email me (or not) will have no impact on your likelihood of receiving an interview invitation or an offer of admission.
-That being said, I am happy to answer emails from prospective students if there are specific questions that you would like to have answered.
+I try my best to answer emails from prospective students if there are specific questions that are not answered on my lab website, but I unfortunately do not have time to provide individualized responses to all applicants.

 What would make me a competitive graduate student applicant to your lab?